Impact factors are introduced to amplify the effect of dynamic loading such as vehicular load to enhance the magnitude of the load.

 Generally, the impact factors are applied as a fraction of dead load.
 For the case of India, the value and

-calculation of impact factor are described below as per IRC: 6-2000
+Calculations of Impact Factor are Described Below as per IRC: 6-2000

 For the IRC Class A loading